 Resist Impulse Buys

 How often do you eat out?
 How often do impulse buys turn your shopping trip for just one thing makes you end up with a cart full of stuff you think you need?
-These impulse buys add up over the course of a year.
+Develop Good Habits explains that these impulse buys add up over the course of a year.
 Before going to the store write down a solid list for shopping and commit to it.
 Never go shopping hungry so you are not tempted by snacks and sweets that you see while looking for what you need.
 Buy raw ingredients and avoid buying pre-made food, as well as fast food.
 Remember, you are holding back now so you can have something you genuinely want later.

 When moving on, It is important to take action.
 No matter how big or small that action is, you are building momentum toward reaching your financial goals to get into that new home.